 14.3 Waiver.
 Except as expressly provided in this Agreement, neither the failure nor any delay on the part of any Party hereto in exercising any right, power or remedy hereunder shall operate as a waiver thereof, or of any other right, power or remedy; nor shall any single or partial exercise of any right, power or remedy preclude any further or other exercise thereof, or the exercise of any other right, power or remedy.
 Except as expressly provided herein, no waiver of any of the provisions of this Agreement shall be valid unless it is in writing and signed by the Party against whom it is sought to be enforced.

 14.4 Entire Agreement; Amendment.
 THIS AGREEMENT, THE SCHEDULES AND EXHIBITS HERETO, AND ANY AGREEMENTS, INSTRUMENTS OR DOCUMENTS EXECUTED AND DELIVERED BY THE PARTIES PURSUANT TO THIS AGREEMENT, CONSTITUTE THE ENTIRE AGREEMENT AND UNDERSTANDING BETWEEN THE PARTIES, AND IT IS UNDERSTOOD AND AGREED THAT ALL PREVIOUS UNDERTAKINGS, NEGOTIATIONS AND AGREEMENTS BETWEEN THE PARTIES REGARDING THE SUBJECT MATTER HEREOF ARE MERGED HEREIN.
-THIS AGREEMENT MAY NOT BE MODIFIED ORALLY, BUT ONLY BY AN AGREEMENT IN WRITING SIGNED BY BUYER AND SELLERS.
+THIS AGREEMENT MAY NOT BE MODIFIED ORALLY, BUT ONLY BY AN AGREEMENT IN WRITING SIGNED BY BUYER AND SELLER.

 14.5 Notices.
 Any and all notices or other communications required or permitted under this Agreement shall be given in writing and delivered in person or sent by United States certified or registered mail, postage prepaid, return receipt requested, or by overnight express mail, or by telex, facsimile or telecopy to the address of such Party set forth below.
 Any such notice shall be effective upon receipt or three days after placed in the mail, whichever is earlier.